Skip to main content

 Part of the Villa Borghese, the Galleria Borghese is an art museum that houses numerous exquisite paintings, sculptures and antiques.
 The structure was constructed in the 17th century and is in the northern part of the inner city.
 It is an attractive building with a lovely façade decorated with stone statues.

 Within the museum are 20 different rooms that feature works by Raphael, Caravaggio, Rubens and Titian, among others.
-Give yourself ample time to see this impressive masterpiece and the magnificent Villa Borghese Gardens.
+Give yourself ample time to see the impressive masterpieces and the magnificent Villa Borghese Gardens.

 5. Stroll Through the Roman Forum